CloudCannon/documentation/src/collections/_posts/2019-05-24-general-improvements-and-http-2.md

 ---
-title: General Improvements and HTTP2
+title: General Improvements and HTTP 2
 type: minor
 ---

-This release rolls out HTTP2 to our new hosting solution.
+This release rolls out HTTP 2 to our new hosting solution.
 A number of other general fixes and improvements have been made.

 **Features:**

-* HTTP2
+* HTTP 2
 * Support for APNG files
 * Split and merge controls for table cells
 * Automatically open new array items in YAML and front matter fields